ProjectPythia/advanced-viz-cookbook/README.md

 ## Structure

-This cookbook is broken up into two main sections - an "Overview" that compares different visualization packages and an "Example Workflows" section that houses a growing collection of advanced visualization applications.
+This cookbook is broken up into a few sections - a "Basics of Geoscience Visualization" intro that compares different visualization packages and plot elements, and then example workflows of advanced visualization applications that are further subdivided.

-### Overview
+### Basics of Geoscience Visualization

-The overview contains foundational content for Python visualization and a compare contrast chart of different visualization packages available to the Scientific Python programmer.
+Here we introduce the basics of geoscience visualization, the elements of a plot, different types of plots, and some unique considerations when dealing with model and measured data.
+Here we also share a comparison of different visualization packages available to the Scientific Python programmer.

+### Specialty Plots

+There are some plot types that are unique to atmospheric science such as Taylor Diagrams or Skew-T plots.
+Here we will use `metpy` and `geocat-viz` to demonstrate these specialty plots.

+### Visualization of Structured Grids

+In this section we will demonstrate how to visualize data that is on a structured grid.
+Here we will have workflows that utilize packages such as `cartopy` and `geocat-viz`.

+### Visualization of Unstructured Grids

+There are lots of compelling reasons to use unstructured data.
+In this section we will go over these points and demonstrate how to visualizate unstructured grids using `uxarray`.

+### Interactive Visualization

+When on the cloud, some plots allow users to iteract with them by toggling certain constants or changing the viewing angle.
+Here we use `datashader` to iteract with some plots.

+### 3D Visualization

+A lot of geoscience data is 3-dimensional.
+Here we discuss tools such as `vapor` that are designed for 3d data visualization.

-### Example Workflows
+### Animation

-Example Worklfows demonstrate visualization applications that combine or use these packages in novel ways.
+Animated plots are great tools for science communication and outreach.
+We will demonstrate how to make your plots come to life.

 ## Running the Notebooks